Cray-HPE/docs-csm/troubleshooting/debugging_with_hms_pprof_images.md

 curl -sk -H "Authorization: Bearer ${TOKEN}" https://api-gw-service-nmn.local/apis/power-control/v1/debug/pprof/heap -o pcs.heap.02062024.pprof
 ```

 Note the descriptive nature of the profile's output file.
 It is always
 good to be as descriptive as possible, especially when multiple profiles
 are generated.
-Consider using a timestamp if appropriate.
-If the pod
+Consider using a timestamp as well, if appropriate.
+If the
-name, including hash, is available, consider using that in the filename
+pod name, including hash, is available, consider using that in the filename
-as well (deployment must have been scaled down).
+as well (the deployment must have been scaled down).

-For the example above, we requested a "heap" `pprof` profile.
+The example above requested a `heap` `pprof` profile.
 There are
-several different types of profiles that can be requested.
+several different types of profiles that may be requested.
 Some examples:

 - `cmdline`: The running program's command line
 - `profile`: A sampling of CPU usage